evan10s/drive-safe/README.md

 2. Open a terminal in this directory.
 Then run `npm install`<br>
     a.
 Windows only: When the package `gyp` is installed, you might get an error about `MSBUILD`.
 If this happens, follow these
     instructions: https://github.com/chjj/pty.js/issues/60#issuecomment-284125481
+3. Install gulp by running `npm install -g gulp`
+4. The directory to install SemanticUI is `public/css/semantic`
 3. <placeholder for .env file>
 4. You can run the app locally by running `npm start`
 5. Access your local instance by going to [localhost:3000](localhost:3000) in your browser.